ssuryanarayanan/Qi-Docs/docs/QiStreams.md

 •	Description

 Throws exception on unpermitted change attempt (and stream is left unchanged).
-UpdateStream method will apply the entire entity.
+The `UpdateStream` method applies the entire entity.
 Optional fields left out of the entity will remove the field from the Stream if they had been set previously in the stream.

 *DeleteStream*
 ```